stephenverderame/cpp_book/src/basics/functions.md

 It's easy to know what your code does when it's part of a named function with a narrow scope.
 So how small is small?
 Well most should rarely hit 20 lines.
 A good rule of thumb is 80 characters wide by 20 lines long or smaller.
 Not only are small functions easier to reason about and debug, but such functions are readable for most ways in which you might be viewing it.
-For example, when developing on a PC and being able to have your code fullscreened on a 27" monitor it's pretty easy to read lines of code over 150 character long.
-However, if you want to do a side-by-side diff comparison, work on the codebase from your 15" laptop with only one screen, or have other developers who might use a "busier" IDE layout, those 150 character lines become quite annoying.
+For example, when developing on a PC with your code fullscreened on a 27" monitor, it's pretty easy to read lines of code over 150 character long.
+However, if you want to do a side-by-side diff comparison, work on the codebase from your 15" laptop with, or have other developers who might use a "busier" IDE layout, those 150 character lines become quite annoying.
 Vertical size is less annoying to deal with, but it's still quite nice when you can view an entire function in one glance without scrolling on various different viewing modes.

 Furthermore, functions should **do one thing**.
 How do you know they do one thing?
 Well you should be able to describe it in about one sentence without using a conjunction like "and."